cellml/libcellml/docs/tutorials/examples/actions/examples_get_issues.rst

   .. code-block:: cpp

-      // Iterate through all the issues in a Validator, regardless of level. for (size_t i = 0; i < validator->issueCount(); ++i) {
+      // Iterate through all the issues in a Validator, regardless of level, and print to the terminal. for (size_t i = 0; i < validator->issueCount(); ++i) {
         // Retrieve the i-th issue and store it in the variable "myIssue". libcellml::IssuePtr myIssue = validator->issue(i);

+        // Print the issue's description:
+        std::cout << myIssue->description() << std::endl;

+        // Print the issue's URL.
+This is a URL at which more
+        // information could be found about the cause and corrections
+        // are needed to avoid it.
+        std::cout << myIssue->url() << std::endl;

+        // Validator only: Print the issue's reference.
+This is
+        // the heading reference in the normative specification which
+        // relates to this issue.
+        std::cout << myIssue->referenceHeading() << std::endl;
       }

       // Retrieve the second ERROR level issue from a Printer.
 Note indexing from 0.